-IMPORTANT COVID-19 NOTICE: Although other SRT preserves have reopened to the public for visitation, Homer Ranch Preserve will remain closed until Nov.
-1 due to fire season risks.
+IMPORTANT COVID-19 NOTICE: Although other SRT preserves have reopened to the public for visitation, Homer Ranch Preserve remains closed annually from June 1- November 1 due to fire season risks.
 Please check this space for news of reopening, as fall fire conditions may vary.

 Homer Ranch Preserve protects 1,819 acres of working landscape along a mile stretch of beautiful Dry Creek in Lemon Cove, just northeast of Woodlake.